oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/iso3dfd_dpcpp/README.md

 The include folder is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system".

 ### Running Samples In DevCloud
 If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU) and run in batch or interactive mode.
-For more information, see the [Intel® oneAPI Base Toolkit Get Started Guide] (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)
+For more information, see the [Intel&reg; oneAPI Base Toolkit Get Started Guide] (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System
 Perform the following steps: